 Acrodon bellidiflorus (L.) N.E.
 Br.

-Acrodon bellidiflorus is a succulent plant that branches near the base, forming small compact clumps of creeping stems and erect leaves.
-The leaves are bluish grey-green, triangular in cross-section, and up to 2 inches (5 cm) long.
-They grow in matched pairs, curving slightly inwards to each other at the tips at least until the next pair emerges, forcing the older pair outwards.
-Along the upper part of the margins and the leaf keel, one finds the defining tiny whitish, spaced, and cartilaginous teeth.
-The fall flowers are white with pinkish mid stripes and tips and up to 1.6 inches (4 cm) in diameter.
+Acrodon bellidiflorus is a small succulent plant that branches near the base, forming compact clumps of creeping stems and erect leaves.
+The leaves are deep green to bluish- or grey-green, triangular in cross-section, and up to 2 inches (5 cm) long.
+They grow in pairs, curving slightly inwards to each other at the tips until the next pair emerges, forcing the older pair outwards.
+The margins of the leaves are smooth or with 3 or 4 tiny, whitish, flexible, broad-based teeth at the upper part.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).